ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/refinfra-quick-start/environment-setup-1.md

 </manifest>
 ```

-The `manifest.xml` file points to `pinned-rdn2.xml` so let us examine that one:
+The `manifest.xml` file points to `pinned-rdn2.xml` so let us examine that one next:

 ```bash
 cat .repo/manifests/pinned-rdn2.xml